National Institute of Mass Communication and Journalism: Academics

 NIMCJ is affiliated to Gujarat University and offers MAJMC, BAJMC and BAJMC (HONS.)* programs.
 The Master of Arts, Journalism and Mass Communication (MAJMC) is a full-time, two-year master's program that focuses on the study of journalism and mass communication theories, practices, and techniques.
-Bachelor of Arts, Journalism and Mass Communication (BAJMC) is a full-time bachelor's program available in three-year and BAJMC (HONS.)* a four-year durations program.
+Bachelor of Arts, Journalism and Mass Communication (BAJMC) is a full-time bachelor's program available in three-year and BAJMC (HONS.)* a four-year duration program.
 Both concentrate on media study and its professional skills.

 Ranking

 NIMCJ was ranked 13th in 2018, 14th in 2019, 22nd in 2020, and 24th in 2021 in Outlook India's ranking of top mass communication colleges in India.
-The institute was also ranked by India Today, placing 34th in 2019, 31st in 2020, 33rd in 2021, 10th in 2022, 33rd in 2023, and 29th in 2024 among mass communication colleges in India.
-Additionally, NIMCJ was featured in OPEN Magazine's best colleges list in 2022 and 2023, noted as the only media institute from Gujarat to be included.
+The institute was also ranked by India Today, placing 34th in 2019, 31st in 2020, 33rd in 2021, 10th in 2022, 33rd in 2023, 29th in 2024, 33rd in 2025 and 30th in 2026among mass communication colleges in India.
+In 2026, NIMCJ was ranked 9th among the Best Emerging Mass Communication Colleges in India by India Today.
+Additionally, NIMCJ was featured in OPEN Magazine's list of the best colleges in 2022 and 2023 and was noted as the only media institute from Gujarat to be included.